The Tale of Two Travel Platforms: Meta Search vs. Merchant of Record

 There are two payment approaches a travel platform can take, a Meta Search Website and a Merchant of Record.
 Both approaches are markedly different, each having their own pros and cons.
 Despite the differences, however, travel meta search websites and merchants of record face similar challenges: how to increase payment transactions and reduce PCI scope.
 Fortunately, a single solution solves for both.

-For example, they may route consumers directly to a rental car company, hotel reservation page, or the airline's check out page to complete the sale.
-Or the data may also be routed through a broader reservation platform like Alliance or Sabre.
-Examples of travel meta search platforms include Hopper, Momondo and Skyscanner.
 A merchant of record, on the other hand, allows consumers to checkout within the app or on the webpage without leaving.
 Here, the travel platform is acting as the merchant.
 They take direct responsibility for the purchase, appearing as the merchant of record on the consumer's credit card statement.
-A good example is and Hotel Tonight.
+A good example is and

 There are pros and cons to both approaches.
 Typically, nearly all online platforms start off purely as meta search websites.
 This is primarily due to the simplicity and speed with which they can launch.
 Over time, superior economics, higher conversions, and a better customer support experience, drive some or all of their processing to a merchant of record model.
 As the travel platform expands globally it often starts the whole process over again.